 DG ECFIN produces economic forecasts on behalf of the Commission.
 They serve as a basis for various economic surveillance procedures, such as in the context of the European Semester.

-The autumn 2013 European Economic Forecast, published on 5th November 2013.
+The winter 2014 European Economic Forecast, published on 25th February 2014.

 DG ECFIN's economic forecasts concentrate on the EU, its individual member states, and the euro area but also include outlooks for some of the world's other major economies, and countries that are candidates for EU membership.